-Dawn Raffel's illustrated memoir, The Secret Life of Objects, was a Wall Street Journal bestseller; it was also on Oprah's Summer Reading List for 2012.
-Her previous books include a novel, Carrying the Body, and two story collections— Further Adventures in the Restless Universe and In the Year of Long Division, which has just been reissued as an e book.
-Of the later, the The Los Angeles Review of Books wrote, “Her style slides with weightless grace across the surface of the world.
-But in so doing, it also puts pressure on that surface, revealing the water that waits, in roaring silence, on its underside.”
+Dawn Raffel's illustrated memoir, The Secret Life of Objects, was a Wall Street Journal bestseller.
+Previous books include a critically acclaimed novel, Carrying the Body, and two story collections— Further Adventures in the Restless Universe and In the Year of Long Division.

-Her stories have appeared in O, The Oprah Magazine, BOMB, Conjunctions, Black Book, Fence, Open City, The Mississippi Review Prize Anthology, The Anchor Book of New American Short Stories, Arts & Letters, The Quarterly, NOON, and numerous other periodicals and anthologies—most recently XO Orpheus: 50 New Myths and Short: An International Anthology of Five Centuries of Short-Short Stories, Prose Poems, Brief Essays, and Other Short Prose Forms.
+Her writing has been published in O, The Oprah Magazine, BOMB, New Philosopher, The San Francisco Chronicle, Conjunctions, Black Book, Open City, The Anchor Book of New American Short Stories, Arts & Letters, The Quarterly, NOON, and numerous other periodicals and anthologies—most recently The Best Short Fictions 2016 (selected by Stuart Dybek) and The Best Short Fictions 2015 (selected by Robert Olen Butler).

 She was a fiction editor for many years, helped launch O, The Oprah Magazine, where she served as Executive Articles Editor for seven years, and subsequently held senior-level "at- large" positions at More magazine and Reader's Digest.
 In addition, she served as the Center for Fiction's web editor.
 She has taught in the MFA program at Columbia University, the Center for Fiction, and at Summer Literary Seminars in St. Petersburg, Russia; Montreal; and Vilnius, Lithuania.